thecodacus/MyBlog/src/posts/2022-01-07-tensorflow-tutorial-ground-zero-how-to-start.md

 date: 2017-08-16T18:52:06.821Z
 category: machine learning
 featuredImage: /images/uploads/maxresdefault.jpeg
+redirect_from:
+    - /2017/08/17/tensorflow-tutorial-ground-zero-start/
 ---

 Hey Everyone in my last post I showed how we can write a simple neural network program in python from scratch, just to have a better understanding of how they actually work under the hood.
 If you haven’t checked it yet please [click here](https://web.archive.org/web/20201125055035/https://thecodacus.com/neural-network-scratch-python-no-libraries/) to check that out first.
 Okay so in this post I prepared a complete basics yet well-informed tensorflow tutorial, where we will see how we can use Tensorflow to write the network we did in our previous post.
 So let’s get started.

-*Info: Join This newly created [Slack Community](https://web.archive.org/web/20201125055035/https://join.slack.com/t/codacus/shared_invite/MjI4MDU5NzEzNzE3LTE1MDI5NzIzNjEtZGZlNDMxNjczYg) for everyone to discuss about ML Computer Vision and Artificial Intelligence*
+_Info: Join This newly created [Slack Community](https://web.archive.org/web/20201125055035/https://join.slack.com/t/codacus/shared_invite/MjI4MDU5NzEzNzE3LTE1MDI5NzIzNjEtZGZlNDMxNjczYg) for everyone to discuss about ML Computer Vision and Artificial Intelligence_

 ## Setting up Tensorflow

 Tensorflow website has a complete tutorial guide to install tensorflow. which is available for linux, macOS and Windows

-check this link for that ***[www.tensorflow.org/install/](https://web.archive.org/web/20201125055035/https://www.tensorflow.org/install/)***
+check this link for that **_[www.tensorflow.org/install/](https://web.archive.org/web/20201125055035/https://www.tensorflow.org/install/)_**

-In all my previous post I tried to write my posts in a way that it can be done in any OS like Linux Mac or Windows. but unfortunately you might face some issue with windows so I would suggest either ***dual-boot to ubuntu***  or ***use Virtual box to create virtual machine and load ubuntu in it*** ,
+In all my previous post I tried to write my posts in a way that it can be done in any OS like Linux Mac or Windows. but unfortunately you might face some issue with windows so I would suggest either **_dual-boot to ubuntu_**  or **_use Virtual box to create virtual machine and load ubuntu in it_** ,

-***Update: I have created A video to install Tensorflow. and this will work on all the platforms***
+**_Update: I have created A video to install Tensorflow. and this will work on all the platforms_**

 <iframe width="600" height="400" style="width:100%;" src="https://www.youtube.com/embed/gWfVwnOyG78" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>